Chapter 2 The Pre-Travel Consultation Self-Treatable Conditions

 Acute Mountain Sickness/High-Altitude Cerebral Edema

-HACE is a continuation of AMS and is diagnosed when neurologic findings, particularly ataxia, confusion, or altered mental status, are present.
+HACE is an extension of AMS characterized by neurologic findings, particularly ataxia, confusion, or altered mental status.
 HACE may also occur in the presence of HAPE.
 People developing HACE in populated areas with access to medical care can be treated at altitude with supplemental oxygen and dexamethasone.
 In remote areas, descent should be initiated in any person suspected of having HACE.
-If descent is not feasible because of logistical issues, supplemental oxygen or a portable hyperbaric chamber should be used, if available.
+If descent is not feasible because of logistical issues, supplemental oxygen or a portable hyperbaric chamber can be lifesaving.

 High-Altitude Pulmonary Edema

-In addition to the discussion below, recommendations for the usage and dosing of medications to prevent and treat altitude illness are outlined in Table 2-08.
-(See also the Self-Treatable Conditions section earlier in this chapter.)
+In addition to the discussion below, recommendations for the usage and dosing of medications to prevent and treat altitude illness are outlined in Table 2-07.

 Nifedipine prevents HAPE and ameliorates it as well.
 For prevention, it is generally reserved for people who are particularly susceptible to the condition.
 The adult dose for prevention or treatment is 30 mg of extended release every 12 hours, or 20 mg every 8 hours.